Sri Ranganatha Temple

-The main murthi of Sri Ranganatha is enshrined in the centre of a purpose built lake, surrounded by murthis of Lord Hanuman, Lord Brahma and Maha Lakshmi.
-There is also a beautiful murthi of Lord Shiva, sitting beneath a waterfall.
-Just below the Temple is a second Temple lake, dedicated to Mahishasura Mardini.
+The Sri Ranganatha Temple features a large murthi (sacred image) of Lord Vishnu enshrined in the centre of a lake, surrounded by murthis of Lord Hanuman, Lord Brahma and Maha Lakshmi.
+There is also a beautiful murthi of Lord Shiva, sitting beneath a waterfall, plus icons for Jesus, the Buddha and more.
+Adjacent to the temple are sacred sites for Lord Dattatreya and Nagaraja, plus a lake shrine dedicated to Mahishasura Mardini.

-The Temple is open from 4.30am to 10.30pm every day of the year.
-We hold a puja at 9:30am every morning, and perform a mahabishekam every Tuesday and Friday morning at 9:30am.
-It is located near the Murugan Temple, close to the main car park and reception.
+The Temple is open from 04.30 to 22.30 every day of the year.
+We hold a puja at 09:30 every morning and perform a special mahabishekam every Tuesday and Friday morning at 09:30.
+Check our calendar for special festivals.

 - The Temple is a sacred and highly energised place.
 Please grant fellow pilgrims your respect by remaining silent at all times.